OmGoyal27/OmGoyal27/README.md

 For you, it might be like only a few commit many months ago, but trust me, in my personal projects, I have a total of ~980 commits (Including my Public repositories)

+I also have some other basic but fun projects that I don't upload to github, so add ~80 commits to the pool

 ## Why learn coding?

 I wanted to solve those little computer/tech problems that occur in our day to day life ranging from the tiniest copy and paste to automating functions.